iamnijat/restapi-joblist/README.md

 <a href="https://www.themuse.com/developers/api/v2">API for this project</a> •

-**Finally:** You've done entire steps correctly and I make sure that this project will have paramount effect on your progress learning `Flutter`
+You've done this correctly and I make sure that this project will have paramount effect on your progress learning `Flutter`